-Offence Maximum Penalty Legislative Provision It is a criminal offence for a public sector official to corruptly disclose and use personal or health information • Fine of up to 100 penalty units (\$11,000), or • Imprisonment for two years, or both • s 62 of PPIPA • s 68 of HRIPA It is a criminal offence for a person to offer to supply personal or health information that has been disclosed unlawfully • Fine of up to 100 penalty units (\$11,000), or • Imprisonment for two years, or both • s63 of PPIPA • s69 of HRIPA It is a criminal offence for a person - by threat, intimidation or misrepresentation - to persuade or attempt to persuade an individual: to refrain from making or pursuing a request to access health information, a complaint to the Privacy Commissioner or the NSW Civil and Administrative Tribunal, or an application for an internal review; or to withdraw such a request, complaint or application. • Fine of up to 100 penalty units (\$11,000) • s 70(1) of HRIPA A person must not - by threat, intimidation or misrepresentation - require another person to give consent under HRIPA, or require a person to do, without consent, an act for which consent is required. • Fine of up to 100 penalty units (\$11,000) • s 70(2) of HRIPA It is a criminal offence for a person to: • wilfully obstruct, hinder or resist the Privacy • Commissioner or a member of the staff of the Privacy Commissioner • refuse or wilfully fail to comply with any lawful requirement of the Privacy Commissioner or a member of the staff of the Privacy Commissioner, or • wilfully make any false statement to or mislead, or attempt to mislead, the Privacy Commissioner or a member of the staff of the Privacy Commissioner • in the exercise of their functions under PPIPA or any other Act • Fine of up to 10 penalty units (\$1,100) • s 68(1) of PPIPA
+Offence Maximum Penalty Legislative Provision It is a criminal offence for a public sector official to corruptly disclose and use personal or health information • Fine of up to 100 penalty units (\$11,000), or • Imprisonment for two years, or both • s 62 of PPIPA • s 68 of HRIPA It is a criminal offence for a person to offer to supply personal or health information that has been disclosed unlawfully • Fine of up to 100 penalty units (\$11,000), or • Imprisonment for two years, or both • s63 of PPIPA • s69 of HRIPA It is a criminal offence for a person - by threat, intimidation or misrepresentation - to persuade or attempt to persuade an individual: • to refrain from making or pursuing a request to access health information, a complaint to the Privacy Commissioner or the NSW Civil and Administrative Tribunal, or an application for an internal review; or • to withdraw such a request, complaint or application. • Fine of up to 100 penalty units (\$11,000) • s 70(1) of HRIPA A person must not - by threat, intimidation or misrepresentation - require another person to give consent under HRIPA, or require a person to do, without consent, an act for which consent is required. • Fine of up to 100 penalty units (\$11,000) • s 70(2) of HRIPA It is a criminal offence for a person to: • wilfully obstruct, hinder or resist the Privacy • Commissioner or a member of the staff of the Privacy Commissioner • refuse or wilfully fail to comply with any lawful requirement of the Privacy Commissioner or a member of the staff of the Privacy Commissioner, or • wilfully make any false statement to or mislead, or attempt to mislead, the Privacy Commissioner or a member of • Fine of up to 10 penalty units (\$1,100) • s 68(1) of PPIPA